Photo by Shutterstock

 Low rainfall, high altitude, and scant light pollution in Chile’s greater Atacama-Elqui region make it the “North Star” of astro-tourism—at least here on Earth.
 The 90,000-acre Elqui Valley, which is also known for its wine production, became the first-ever International Dark Sky Sanctuary in 2015.
 (It’s named the Gabriela Mistral Dark Sky Sanctuary in honor of the 20th-century Nobel prize–winning poet Gabriela Mistral, who spent her childhood in the Chilean region.)
 About five hours north of the Elqui Valley, the tourist-friendly town of San Pedro de Atacama offers a mix of budget hostels and luxury accommodations in the Atacama Desert, such as the sustainable Atacama Lodge, which provides guided stargazing experiences in the area.

-This article originally appeared online in February 2017; it was updated on July 7, 2020, to include current information.
+This article originally appeared online in February 2017; it was updated on July 7, 2020, and October 12, 2021 to include current information.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips